Fundamental Exact Sequence for the Pro-\'Etale Fundamental Group: Introduction

 \subsection{Acknowledgements}

-The results contained in this article are a part of my PhD thesis.
+The main ideas and results contained in this article are a part of my PhD thesis.
 I express my gratitude to my advisor H\'el\`ene Esnault for introducing me to the topic and her constant encouragement.
 I would like to thank my co-advisor Vasudevan Srinivas for his support and suggestions.
 I am thankful to Peter Scholze for explaining some parts of his work to me via e-mail.
 I thank Jo\~ao Pedro dos Santos for for his comments and feedback.
 I owe special thanks to Fabio Tonini, Lei Zhang and Marco D'Addezio from our group in Berlin for many inspiring mathematical discussions.
-I thank Piotr Achinger for his support.
-During my PhD, I was supported by the Einstein Foundation.
+I thank Piotr Achinger and Jakob Stix for their support.
+I would also like to thank the referee for careful reading, valuable remarks and urging me to write a more streamlined version of the main proof.

-This work is a part of the project "Kapibara" supported by the funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 802787).
+My PhD was funded by the Einstein Foundation.
+This work is a part of the project ``Kapibara'' supported by the funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 802787).

+The major revision was prepared at JU Kraków and GU Frankfurt.
+I was supported by the Priority Research Area SciMat under the program Excellence Initiative - Research University at the Jagiellonian University in Kraków.
+This research was also funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) TRR 326 Geometry and Arithmetic of Uniformized Structures, project number 444845124.